President’s Rule: Judgment SummaryArunachal Pradesh President’s Rule

-Article 163 of the Constitution requires the Governor of a State to act on the aid and advice of the Council of Ministers headed by the Chief Minister ‘in the exercise of his functions,’ unless the Constitution requires him to act ‘in his discretion.’
-Speaker Rebia argued that even if the Governor has discretion, it should be understood as ‘constitutional’ discretion while the Deputy Speaker submitted that the Governor’s discretion was absolute and beyond judicial review.
-The Court confirmed that the Governor does not enjoy wide discretionary powers and is always subject to constitutional standards.
+Article 163 of the Constitution requires the Governor of a State to act in consultation with the Council of Ministers in the exercise of his functions.
+He can act at his discretion only when he is required to.
+Speaker Rebia argued that even if the Governor has discretion, it should be understood as ‘constitutional’ discretion.
+Whereas the Deputy Speaker submitted that the Governor’s discretion was absolute and beyond judicial review.
+The Court confirmed that the Governor does not enjoy broad discretionary powers and is always subject to constitutional standards.

 Article 174 confers the Governor with the power to summon, prorogue or dissolve the legislature of the State.
-The Court considered whether the Governor must exercise this power ‘in his discretion’ or on the ‘aid and advice’ of the Council of Ministers.
-The Court concluded that the Governor’s discretion did not extend to the powers conferred under Article 174 and hence he could not summon the House, determine its legislative agenda or address the legislative assembly without consulting the Chief minister or the Speaker.
+The Court considered whether the Governor must exercise this power at his discretion or in consultation with the Council of Ministers.
+The Court concluded that the Governor’s discretion did not extend to the powers conferred under Article 174.
+Hence, he could not summon the House, determine its legislative agenda or address the legislative assembly without consultation.

-Next the Court considered whether the Speaker may disqualify rebel MLAs while a motion to remove him was pending in the House.
-Art 179(c) of the Constitution provides that a Speaker may be removed from office by a resolution of the Assembly passed ‘by a majority of all the then members.’
+Next, the Court considered whether the Speaker may disqualify rebel MLAs while a motion to remove him was pending in the House.
+Article 179(c) of the Constitution provides that a Speaker may be removed from office by a resolution of the Assembly passed ‘by a majority of all the then members.’
 Significantly the Constituent Assembly debates reveal that the phrase ‘all the then members’ was preferred to ‘members present and voting’ as it was precise.
-Hence, the Court concluded the Speaker Rebia’s decision to disqualify rebel MLAs was an attempt to overcome voting by ‘all the then members’ and unconstitutional.
+Hence, the Court concluded that Speaker Rebia’s decision to disqualify rebel MLAs was an attempt to overcome voting by ‘all the then members’ and evade disqualification.

-While this case was litigated the Union government dismissed the State government and imposed President’s rule on 26th January 2016.
-The Court, for the first time in its history, effectively nullified President’s rule and restored the previous State government with Nabam Tuki as Chief Minister.
+On January 6th 2016, while the matter was being argued before the Court, the Union government dismissed the ruling State government and imposed President’s rule.
+For the first time in its history, the Court effectively nullified the President’s rule and restored the previous State government with Nabam Tuki as Chief Minister.
 However, Chief Minister Tuki was soon voted out of power in a floor test and the Court’s decision was reversed through political means.